-- Among major funds, the general fund had nearly \$140.4 million in revenues and over \$135.7 million in expenditures.
-The general fund balance of roughly \$21.9 million at June 30, 2018 increased by over \$4.6 million from the prior year.
-This increase in general fund balance resulted primarily because of increased revenues from the State of Georgia funding. - Capital projects fund ended the year with a fund balance of almost \$26.0 million, an increase of \$12.9 million or 99.0% from the previous year primarily due to a lull in school construction, bond proceeds, and increased ESPLOST collections with a strong economy. - Moody's Investor Services stated the Barrow County School District's credit position is very high quality at Aa2 rating.
+- Among major funds, the general fund had \$148.7 million in revenues and nearly \$142.4 million in expenditures.
+The general fund balance of roughly \$28.2 million at June 30, 2019 increased by over \$6.3 million from the prior year.
+This increase in general fund balance resulted primarily because of increased revenues from the State of Georgia and additional local funds. - Capital project fund ended the year with a fund balance of \$17.2 million, a decrease of \$8.8 million or 33.7% from the previous year primarily due to continued construction on the new high school (Barrow Arts & Sciences Academy) and increase in school construction and related liabilities. - Moody's Investor Services stated the Barrow County School District's credit position is very high quality at Aa2 rating.
 Notable credit factors include a favorable financial position, a large tax base and a solid wealth and income profile.